guardian/prosemirror-elements/README.md

 # @guardian/prosemirror-elements

 A [ProseMirror](https://prosemirror.net/) plugin that makes modelling arbitrary nested content simple.
 It allows structured, non-text content to be modelled as first-class citizens of the ProseMirror schema.
-We call this content elements.
+This content is called 'elements'.

 ## Contents